 Borrowed BLU is a luxury tabletop rental company specializing in an edited mix of modern and vintage flatware, charger plates, dinnerware, glassware, accessories—and, of course, napkins.
 The hand-curated, often-custom-designed inventory offers couples a unique array of items from which to create their dream tablescape.

-Borrowed BLU is where you go for that ideal, organic cotton napkin—the gauzy kind that you’d want to wear as clothing—which comes in a host of exclusive colors and costs about $3 apiece.
+Borrowed BLU is where you go for that ideal, organic cotton napkin—the gauzy kind that you’d want to wear as clothing—which comes in a host of exclusive colors and costs an average of $4 apiece.
 The company also offers table runners (roughly $52 each) and a range of linen napkins with contrast trim.

 With headquarters in Los Angeles and New York, borrowed BLU services couples across the country with its exceptional edit of tabletop items and linens.
 To place an order, call or submit a request on the company contact form.